lorgan3/react-coding-test/README.md

 # React coding test

-An admin panel that allows you to view and modify customers orders.
+An admin panel that allows you to view and modify customers' orders.

 ## Development